samjd-zz/linkedin_ssi_booster/docs/multimodal-features.md

     App->>User: Post + Image saved
 ```

+#### Art avatar prompt influence

+The art avatar is not driven by a separate persona graph.
+It uses the source story or console reply as the main input, then layers on the active FLUX style preset, the optional `FLUX_CAPACITOR_STYLE_SYSTEM_PROMPT`, and any realism hint or short knowledge context supplied by the caller.

 #### Key Fixes Applied

 - **T5 Encoder Loading**: Fixed to use `from_pretrained` with `gguf_file` parameter instead of `from_single_file` to prevent "Cannot copy out of meta tensor" errors